Avaje HTTP Server & Client

 As we are using Java annotation processing our generators are exposed to more information than is obtained via reflection at runtime.
 This means we can reduce annotation verbosity making nicer cleaner API's.

-A design decision has been to not use JAX-RS annotations at this stage.
+A design decision has been to not use JAX-RS annotations.
 This is because the JAX-RS annotations are a lot more verbose than we desire and because they are not provided as a nice clean separate dependency.
 The JAX-RS API has a lot of extra weight that we do not need.

 HTTP Client

-Avaje http client is a lightweight wrapper of JDK HttpClient that also supports Client API with annotation processing to generate source to implement the API.
+Avaje http client is a lightweight wrapper of JDK HttpClient that also supports Client API with annotation processing to generate source code that implements the API.

 Quick Start